 Domestic violence is a serious problem across the country.
-Alabama courts address domestic violence by providing victims a legal way to prevent further abuse.
-Although a protection order is, in a literal sense, nothing but a piece of paper, it provides the protected person the ability to call the police if an abuser violates the order.
-The person accused of abuse will then be arrested, tried for violating the order, and probably sent to jail for a short time, thus hopefully preventing future harm.
+Alabama courts address domestic violence by providing victims with a legal way to prevent further abuse.
+Although a protection order is, in a literal sense, nothing but a piece of paper, it provides the protected person the ability to have a record within the law enforcement officers, alerting responding officers of the order.
+This can then lead to arrests and civil and/or criminal contempt, or other criminal charges for the violation.

 The table below details the main aspects of Alabama protection order laws.

 ||Title 13a, Chapter 6, Article 7a et seq. of the Alabama Code

 ||The court can include any of the following provisions, as needed, in a protection order:

 - Prohibit the abuser from threatening or abusing the victim and any minor children or family or household members.

 - Restrict the abuser from harassing communication with the victim and any minor children